A Message from Van K. Tharp About His Peak Performance Home Study Course

 Once you have a game plan, make about 20 to 40 (even fewer if you only plan to make a few trades each year) low-risk trades.
 These should involve a very small percentage of your overall capital (e.g., 0.5% per trade).
 If you invest in stocks, then consider buying 10 shares.
 You may lose money even after you’ve completed a game plan.
 That is part of your education as a trader.
 Why lose large amounts of money when you are just beginning?
 Even if you have a large trading account, only risk small amounts while you are learning.
 Learn by making mistakes that do not cost you much money.
 Under-trade until you have a proven game plan!

 After you have completed your 20 to 40 low-risk trades, then stop and re-evaluate.
 If you have lost money, consider those trades to be part of your education.
 If you have made money, then re-evaluating yourself is probably even more important.
 A big ego is the worst thing you can bring to a trading business.

-Consider taking the Investment Psychology Inventory as the first part of your re-evaluation.
-Also, go through the course again.
+Consider going through the course again.
 At this point, you will have the foundation and experience to build a solid game plan.
-If you follow this method of growth and education, instead of the “School of Hard Knocks,” then you will probably save thousands of dollars in your tuition.
+If you follow this method of growth and education, instead of the "School of Hard Knocks," then you will probably save thousands of dollars in your tuition.